With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 27. Watch a Hanyeo performance.

 Hanyeo are these badass women divers in Jeju, and sadly, the practice is slowly dying out.
-While we caught sight of them at Ilchulbong during the sunrise, I still have yet to see a performance!
+While we caught sight of them at Ilchulbong during the sunrise, I still have yet to see a performance.

 29. Visit Bijarim (or Bija Forest).

 It’s the largest nutmeg forest, and its oldest tree is 800-years-old.
 It’s also supposed to be extremely good for the immune system to breathe in the forest air.
+I’ve driven through but never had a chance to just wander through on foot.

 30. Visit Gimnyeong Maze Park